 The Chase Sapphire Reserve is a more luxury version of the Sapphire Preferred, offering a generous $300 travel credit that can be used to cover anything from airfare to baggage fees.
 The Reserve also has a higher rewards rate on travel and dining purchases and bigger point boost for travel redemptions.
-If you spend more than $3,334 on travel and dining per year, these higher values make the Reserve more rewarding – despite a $450 annual fee.
+If you spend a lot on travel and dining per year (over $7,750), the Reserve could more rewarding – despite a $550 annual fee.

 |Chase Sapphire Preferred||Chase Sapphire Reserve|

 |2% of $8,000 travel and dining spend + 25% redemption bonus – $95 annual fee = $105||3% of $8,000 travel and dining spend + 50% redemption bonus + $300 travel credit – $550 annual fee = $110|

 |Tip: Before you sign up for the Sapphire Preferred card, you should crunch the numbers to make sure the Sapphire Reserve card isn’t the best option for you.
 Don’t be deterred by the card’s $550 fee.
 It often turns out to be a better value.|

 See related: Chase Sapphire Preferred vs. Chase Sapphire Reserve

 While the sign-up bonus on the Venture card isn’t quite as valuable as that of the Chase Sapphire Preferred, it offers a competitive 2 miles per dollar on every purchase – rather than just on dining and travel.
 For some spenders, this can make up for the lower point value.

 For example, if you spend $25,900 a year and $8,000 of that is on travel and dining, the earning rate on the Venture card can outpace the Sapphire Preferred – even with a lower point value.

 |Chase Sapphire Preferred||Capital One Venture|